jomavera/minimal_db_project/README.md

 ### 1. Create database

-First the PostgreSQL must be running
+First the PostgreSQL server must be running.
+From the terminal run:

 `pg_ctl -D /usr/local/var/postgres start`

-Then, it can be accesed with `psql postgres`
+Then, the server can be accesed from terminal with:

+ `psql postgres`

-Once accesed to the PostgreSQL server run the following command to create the database
+Run the following command to create the database that the API will be using:

 `CREATE DATABASE project ENCODING='UTF8' TEMPLATE='template0';`